Outdoors

 Lee Valley Horse Riding

-Lee Valley Horse Riding is a British Horse Society approved riding centre in East London.
-You can try horse riding if you are a novice or a pro and if you have no interest in riding you can go along to see these beautiful creatures throughout the year (they are very friendly).
+Lee Valley Horse Riding is a British Horse Society approved riding centre in east London.
+You can try horse riding if you are a novice or a pro and if you have no interest in riding, you can go along to see these beautiful creatures throughout the year.